 Our loan-to-value ratio requirements for mortgage loans we purchase vary depending upon a variety of factors that may include, for example, the type of mortgage loan, loan purpose, loan amount, number of dwelling units in the property securing the loan, repayment terms, mortgage loan seller creditworthiness, and borrower credit history.
 Depending upon these factors, at the date of acquisition, the current loan-to-value ratio for an ARM loan does not exceed 105% and for a fixed-rate mortgage loan generally does not exceed 125%.
-However, under current HARP guidelines, we may acquire a newly originated >80% LTV loan with a loan-to-value ratio exceeding 125% (i.e., a very high LTV loan) if the loan is a fixed-rate mortgage loan that resulted from the refinancing of an eligible very high LTV loan.
 Investors should review the pool statistics portion of the prospectus supplement for specific information about loan-to-value ratios for mortgage loans in their pool.
 Distinct pool prefixes designate any fixed-rate pool in which the loan-to-value ratios of the mortgage loans are (i) greater than 105% and less than or equal to 125% (CQ and CV), or (ii) greater than 125% (CR and CW).
-Further information about HARP may be found in "THE MORTGAGE LOANS-High Loan-to-Value Mortgage Loans-Newly Originated Mortgage Loans."